CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide660OKE_Create.md

 This Lab describes how to instantiate an **Oracle Managed Kubernetes cluster using Terraform**, including all the required network elements such as VNC's, subnets and access lists.
 #### **Introduction**

-If you are familiar with Terraform and Oracle OCI, you can simply perform following steps:

-- Create a **Demo** compartment on your instance
+In this lab we will perform the steps described below.
+In case you are using an Instructor-provided instance, the first 2 steps will already have been performed, but you can check to see the exact setup in your instance :

 - Define the OKE required Policies (allow service OKE to manage all-resources in tenancy)
 - Create a non-SSO user with an API certificate and an Identity Token
 - Open a command prompt on your local machine and navigate to the **terraform** folder in the ATPDocker git repository folder